entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - Coates *et al*.
 (2018): "*Gladbachus* scale crowns consistently meet the multicuspid condition. *Gladbachus* scales have been described as placoderm-like (Burrow & Turner 2013; Brazeau & Friedman 2014) and appear to have increased in size by the addition of dentine tubercles.
 The resultant patterns resemble closely those identified as *Ohioaspis*, attributed to the rhenanid *Asterosteus* (Gross 1973; Denison 1978) and used in the present matrix to score scale characteristics for rhenanids *Gemuendina* and *Jagorina*.
 This growth mode is areal, used by Brazeau and Friedman (2014) to characterise complexes of 'appositionally joined odontodes'."

 > - *Entelognathus* scales bear appositionally joined odontodes (Cui *et al*., 2023).
+> - The coding of *Eosteus* is 1 with joined odontodes forming linear ornament.

 35. Body scale growth concentric: (0) absent; (1) present.